Oh wow ! ….This sauce is heaven !

 400 grams chopped fresh tomatoes

-2 cups (500 millilitres) brown loosely packed sugar (I used Huletts)
+2 cups (500 milliliters) brown loosely packed sugar (I used Huletts)

 3 medium sized fresh apples

 Chop both red and green chillies and set aside.

 Cut the outer skin from ginger and throw away.
 Grate the inner flesh of the ginger and set aside. *

 Peel the apples and discard the skins.
 Roughly chop the apples and set aside.

 If using fresh tomatoes, boil water and set tomatoes in a bowl of boiled water, within a few minutes you will notice the skins become wrinkled and then it will be easier to peel the skins off.
 Then chop up the tomatoes. *

 Combine all of the ingredients in a large saucepan.
 Put on a low heat and stir continuously with a wooden spoon until the sugar has dissolved.

 Once sugar has dissolved, bring to the boil.
 Stir occasionally to prevent any sticking.